RITIK100/practical.md/practical.md

     Value of x=65,value of y=89

-## PRACTICAL 11.
-Write a C Program for function (using call by reference).
+# 11. Write a C Program for function (using call by reference).
     #include<stdio.h>
     void swap(int *,int *);
     void main()